Danik2343/SerenityOS-Images-NoPorts/README.md

  Now Serenity builds will be built automatically.
  It is planned to add automatic checking for updates to the official Serenity repository.
- # All Ports
- Unfortunately many ports will not be able to be built, this is normal!

 # Please Support Offical SerenityOS Developers!
 Offical Repository Link(With Build Instructions):https://github.com/SerenityOS/serenity